mushis/qwskins/sets/README.md

 Details on http://ezquake.sourceforge.net/docs/?player-skins

 **Usage:**
 choose the set that you like.
-You can choose one for teammates and/or other for enemies. copy the skins files to your quake/qw/skins folder.
+You can choose one for teammates and/or other for enemies. copy the the chosen set skins files to your quake/qw/skins folder.

  In the game, set */enemyforceskin 3* to set the e1-e4 skins to be assigned to your enemy

- set */teamforceskin 3* to set the t1-t4 skins to be assigned to your teammates!
+ set */teamforceskin 3* to set the t1-t4 skins to be assigned to your teammates

 The game is expecting the following skin files under quake/qw/skins to work with */enemyforceskin 3*: